 Ripening time: Late season – interesting only as a Prädikat wine

-Significance, conditions: The variety is cultivated in low yields.
+Significance, conditions: The variety is cultivated best to achieve low yields.
 In good sites, the grapes reach high sugar levels.
 High must weights are possible even through the drying of non-botrytised grapes.
 Has few soil demands.